MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 * `[` *datatype* `]` indicates an array of the mentioned data type.
 For instance, `[ string ]` is an array of strings.
 * `{` *datatype* `:` *datatype* `}` indicates a mapping of one data type to another.
 For instance, `{ string: string }` is a mapping of strings to strings.
 * `|` indicates there are multiple data types available for the keyword.
-For instance, `phase | templateReference` means either a phase definition or a template reference are allowed.
+For instance, `job | templateReference` means either a job definition or a template reference are allowed.

 ## Pipeline